• Skip to main content

 The coordinated proceeding brings together cases against several major defendants, including:

-• Roblox Corporation
+• Roblox Corporation (maker of Roblox)

-• Epic Games, Inc. (makers of Fortnite)
+• Epic Games, Inc. (maker of Fortnite)

 Gaming Disorder: A Clinical Definition